 The state of Kerala has a 590km long coastline with 17 notified non major ports and one major port at Cochin.
 The non major ports in the state are under the administrative control of Government of Kerala.
 Government by the enactment of KMB Act 2017, has entrusted the administration and control of the non major ports with the Kerala maritime Board.
-The Kerala Maritime Board is acting as the nodal agency for all the maritime related activities in the state.

 To develop Kerala into a smart, sustainable and prosperous blue economy

 - To facilitate and regulate the maritime activities in the state by formulation and implementation of progressive policies.

 - To ensure environmentally sustainable development of the state’s maritime sector and the coastal areas and promote implementation of low carbon technologies in port operations.

 - To maximize coastal benefits and strategic advantages of Kerala and transform the non major Ports in to drivers of regional growth.

 - To increase the share of Kerala in the maritime trade of India by increasing the cargo throughput of non major ports.